-Installing a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your heating and cooling.
+Installing a Nest thermostat is one of the best ways to perfect the day-to-day schedule of your heating and cooling.
 This smart thermostat can be taught your preferences and automatically make changes.
-But as you may expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code offers useful information about the underlying problem, something a professional technician can use to provide solutions that much sooner.
+But as you can expect, it won’t work correctly or at all if you see an error code show up.
+The specific error code supplies useful information about the root of the problem, something a professional technician can use to offer solutions that much sooner.

-Let’s consider seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code as well as how you could address it and the approximate cost to do so.
-Don’t forget that while the costs will ultimately be dependent on the specific Nest model, you can expect to pay between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components needed to wrap up repairs.
+Let’s consider seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can address it and the approximate cost to do so.
+Remember that while the costs will ultimately hinge on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A professional technician should inspect electrical connections and wiring until they find the source of the problem.
+A professional technician will check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and progressively inspect each wire, ensuring they are fully attached into the connector with the correct amount of exposed copper.
-After they locate the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly inspect each wire, making sure they are fully attached into the connector with the proper amount of uncovered copper.
+Once they pinpoint the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally power down.
-Assuming the breakers are on, you can examine a couple of other places before contacting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can fail and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+In the event the breakers are on, you can examine a couple of other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power with a USB cable.
-If it reveals error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and deliver power with a USB cable.
+In the event it reveals error code 195, you can continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
-The technician can meticulously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+Your technician needs to cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

-Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off straightaway.
-You can then get in touch with a professional technician with the proper experience diagnosing and solving electrical problems.
+Like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then contact a professional technician with the necessary experience identifying and resolving electrical damage.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being switched off, but it can also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s time to get in touch with a local professional.
+This might be as easy as the breaker being shut off, but it may also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.